lKhanl/JRoute/README.md

 - [ ] Logging support (request/response logging)
 - [ ] Error handling support (custom error pages)
 - [ ] Dependency injection support

+## 🛠️ Contributing

+Contributions are welcome!
+If you'd like to contribute to JRoute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix (git checkout -b feature-name)
+3. Commit your changes (git commit -m "Add some feature")
+4. Push to your branch (git push origin feature-name)
+5. Open a pull request describing your changes

+Please make sure your code follows the existing style and includes tests if applicable.